 The first week of school is all about setting the tone for a fantastic year ahead.
 For many kids, it’s a mix of excitement and nerves, which is why I think it’s so important to kick the year off with fun and engaging ice breaker activities.
 Back-to-school ice breaker activities not only help students get to know each other, but they also help build a positive sense of class community right from day one.
-Here are six of my favorite ice breaker activties for upper elementary kids.
+Here are eight of my favorite ice breaker activties for upper elementary kids.

 1: Four Corners Ice breaker Activity